The 2020 Ohio State Fair has been canceled. Read more.

 Sure, the Fair is full of fun, food and rides – but it is also a place where education blends seamlessly into the experience.
-Here are the top seven ways to make sure your little fairgoer and entire family get an educational boost at our 360-acre classroom!
+Here are ways to make sure your little fairgoer and entire family get an educational boost at our 360-acre classroom!

 - Visit the barns – What better way to learn about animals than up close and personal?
-Grab an “Ag is Cool” passport at the Ohio Department of Agriculture tent inside the Cardinal Gate and go on an educational journey throughout the Fair.
-It will take you stop-by-stop to some of the numerous livestock facilities throughout the Fair.
 There, you can see the animals, and speak to a farmer who raises them to learn about their daily routine, the care the animal receives and how what they do on their farm impacts your daily life.
-Each day from noon to 4 p.m., you can also milk a real cow in the OVMA Veterinary Education Center!
+Each day from 11 a.m. to 4 p.m., you can also milk a real cow in the OVMA Veterinary Education Center!

-- Learn to farm – Learn about Ohio’s largest industry in fun, hands-on ways at the Ohio Farm Bureau Land and Living Exhibit in the Nationwide Donahey Ag & Hort Building.
+- Learn to farm – Learn about Ohio’s largest industry in fun, hands-on ways in the Nationwide Donahey Land & Living Building with an amazing exhibit curated by the Ohio Farm Bureau Federation.
 Kids can experience farming equipment from driving pedal tractors and planting corn in tractor simulators to harvesting wheat in combine simulators.

-- Do an experiment or two – Swing by the Youth Center where you can take part in “Phun with Physics” for some extreme science.
+- Do an experiment or two – Swing by the Youth Center where you can take part in “Phun with Physics” for some extreme science or meet the Invention League’s Professor Prototype.
 Take part in fun, hands-on science activities, including launching rockets, the spinning barf wheel of science and so much more.
 This series is a constantly changing exhibit with experiments in technology, science, engineering and math.

 - Take in a little nature – The expansive eight-acre Natural Resources Park is an oasis of educational activities – whether you’re interested in seeing some real Ohio wildlife animals, a prairie of tall grass native to the buckeye state, or a geological walkway examining the ancient natural materials that have shaped our great state, this park has something for you.
 Want an even more concentrated educational experience?
 Stop by the pavilion, filled with informative exhibits on a variety of natural resource and recreation topics, such as geology, forestry, wildlife, coastal management, mining, conservation, tourism and more.